Buffalo, NY Lemon Law Attorney

-A lemon is usually a car or other product that continues to function defectively no matter how many times it is repaired.
-The defect has to impair the product’s use, safety or value.
+A lemon is usually a car or other product that continues to function defectively no matter how often it is repaired.
+The defect has to impair the product’s use, safety, or value.
 Lemon laws are laws that regulate the conduct of the seller to protect buyers when they buy lemons.
-The laws allow the buyer to be able to get a refund and possibly other awards if the product they bought is declared a lemon.
+The laws allow the buyer to get a refund and possibly other awards if the product they bought is declared a lemon.
 When most people think of lemons, they think of used cars.
-Therefore the information provided below applies generally to used cars, although the lemon laws can apply to other goods as well.
+Therefore, the information provided below generally applies to used cars, although the lemon laws can also apply to other goods.

 New York law provides protection for used goods, such as cars.
 The law also provides protection for buyers of new cars, as well as for other products, such as wheelchairs.
 In order for the New York used car lemon law to apply, your car had to have been bought or leased:

 · after either 18,000 miles or two years from the time the car was originally bought – whichever comes first;